shanamatthews/a11yafternoon/quiz_challenge/quiz.md

 ---

-Once you have answered all 10 questions, note down the letters corresponding to the correct answers (a, b, c, or d) in order.
+Once you have answered all 10 questions, note down the letters corresponding to the correct answers (a, b, c, or d) **in order**.

 Now pull up a browser and go to `aka.ms/<answers>`, where `<answers>` is the 10 letters you wrote down – for example, aka.ms/abcdabcdab.
 There you will find a puzzle to solve as the third and final challenge.